custom-cards/button-card/README.md

 # Button card

-Button card is a simple button card to toggle your entities.
+Simple button card for your entities.

-The card toggles on click/tap.

 ![all](all.png)